Harsh-Upadhayay/EnvironmentAnalysis/Presentation/Presentation.md

 import Climate.Temperature.USA as usa
 ```

-* This Module Conatins 2 Functions
+* This Module Contains 2 Functions

 ---